C&O Canal trail in Washington DC, a recreational wonder

 In Georgetown, you move along a quite busy segment of the C&O canal towpath, past locks and historic markers – sometimes making for a slow run since it is interesting and scenic.
 Click here for a National Park Service map of the first 17 miles.

 But if you are running, walking or biking more than just a few miles, you’ll soon find yourself in an area that feels quite far away from the urban tumult.
 If you don’t want to power yourself quite so far, there are quite a few access points along the way accessible by car and public transportation.
 Here is a good list from the C&O Canal Association that also has links to Google maps.

 C&O Canal National Park Service information

 We are lucky this was not a park that was closed or limited during budget cutbacks a few years ago.
-Along the C&O canal there are visitors centers, bathrooms, water fountains, places to rent bikes and boats, and picnic and camping areas, not to mention great signage.
-In addition, the park site has links to endless amounts of information about the 150+-year-old canal, which was named U.S. National Historical Park in 1961.
+Along the C&O canal trail there are visitors centers, bathrooms, water fountains, places to rent bikes and boats, and picnic and camping areas, not to mention great signage.
+In addition, the park site has links to endless amounts of information about the 150+-year-old canal, which was named a U.S. National Historical Park in 1961.

 Want more?
 Cyclists and runners groups are very active in the area.
 Try Bike Washington, or The C&O Canal for bike-specific information, although much of it will be applicable to perambulating by foot too.
 In addition, for those who want even more, there is an annual 100-mile run along the Chesapeake & Ohio Canal, appropriately called the C&O Canal 100.